vinceimbat/vinceimbat/content/how to choose fonts.md

 ***

-As I deepen in my design practice, I accumulate a collection of [[my favorite fonts]], which I find useful when working with a project or with clients who are starting from scratch.
+As I deepen in my design practice, I accumulate a collection of [[my go-to fonts]], which I find useful when working with a project or with clients who are starting from scratch.
 This collection contains some go-to fonts for header, body, and accent.

 # References